Allyson Simpson: Professional

 On June 10, 2024, Simpson was drafted in the third round, 16th overall, by PWHL New York in the 2024 PWHL Draft.
 Following pre-season mini camp, she signed a one-year contract with the New York Sirens.
 During the 2024–25 season, she recorded one goal and four assists in 30 games.
 On July 9, 2025, she signed a two-year contract extension with the Sirens.
+During the 2025–26 season, she recorded three goals and two assists in 30 games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a two-year contract with PWHL Hamilton on June 14, 2026.

 International play

 Simpson represented the United States at the 2017 IIHF World Women's U18 Championship where she was scoreless in five games and won a gold medal.
 She again competed at the 2018 IIHF World Women's U18 Championship where she recorded one goal and one assist in five games and won a gold medal.